What is Dyslexia?

 Currently, there is not known cure for this condition.
 Listed below are evidence based early interventions that has provided effective in improving the lives of children with autism.

-Applied Behavior analysis (ABA) which focuses on positive behaviors and discourages negative behaviors in order to enhance variety of skills.
+Applied Behaviour analysis (ABA) which focuses on positive behaviours and discourages negative behaviours in order to enhance variety of skills.

 Developmental, Individual Differences, Relationship-Based Approach (DIR; also called "Floortime")

 Floortime focuses on emotional and relational development (feelings, relationships with caregivers).
 It also focuses on how the child deals with sights, sounds, and smells.

 Treatment and Education of Autistic and related Communication-Handicapped Children (TEACCH)

 TEAACH uses visual cues to teach skills.
 For example, picture cards can help teach a child how to get dressed by breaking information down into small steps.